robusta-dev/robusta/docs/installation.rst

 .. admonition:: Using test clusters
     :class: important

     Test clusters like Kind and Colima tend to have fewer resources.
-Lower the resource requests of Robusta by including ``--set isSmallCluster=true``.
+You can lower the resource usage of Robusta by including ``--set isSmallCluster=true``.
+You should leave this setting out on production clusters.

     Don't install Robusta on minkube.
 There is a known issue.